lalithlochanr/lalith_riscv/README.md

 Refer to the manual for any queries - https://github.com/stevehoover/RISC-V_MYTH_Workshop

-## Day 1 - Digital Logic with TL-Verliog and Makerchip
+## Digital Logic with TL-Verliog and Makerchip

 <details>
   <summary> Combinational Logic in TL-Verilog using Makerchip </summary>